 So while a particular swing trade may suggest itself to you from time to time, as a general investing strategy I would caution against it.

-Disclaimer: Views expressed are my own.
-I am not your financial advisor, please seek out a financial advisor for personalized investment advice.
+Disclaimer: All of the views expressed are my own.
+I am not your financial advisor, please seek out a financial advisor for personalised investment advice.